WebexCC-SA/LAB-2857/docs/09-testing-flow.md

 - AI Agent helps you choosing your preferred date fot the video visit
 - Video visit is scheduled, and links are sent to customer and expert
 - Customer and expert can join the video session

+    You can log in [web.webex.com](https://web.webex.com) to receive the Webex messages.